+have caused damage in the United States.13 Although tsunamis pose a particular risk to coastal communities on the Pacific coast, historical records indicate that tsunamis occasionally hit the U.S. northeastern coastal states along the Atlantic Ocean.
 Tsunamis caused property damages in Puerto Rico in 1918 and Newfoundland, Canada in 1922.
 Scientists are reportedly concerned about the Cumbre Vieja volcano in Las Palmas (Canary Islands).
 Some geologists believe that a significant volcano eruption in this area could send a tsunami into the eastern seaboards of North and South America.14

 Unlike tsunamis that can be predicted using underwater sensors, floating data buoys, and radar data from orbiting environmental satellites, earthquakes currently cannot be predicted.
 Scientists believe that one day earthquakes will be just as predictable as hurricanes, tornadoes, and other severe storms.15 Research to find ways to predict earthquakes is currently being conducted by the U.S. Geological Survey (USGS) and other federal and state agencies, as well as universities and private institutions.
 Some experts, particularly those at the National Earthquake Information Center, believe that scientists will ultimately be able to forecast earthquakes.
-In May 2004, a joint team of scientists from Stanford University and the USGS began drilling a 2.4-mile-deep hole in the San Andreas fault in California to establish the first continuously maintained probe from inside an active earthquake zone.
-The study is designed to determine whether and how earthquakes can be predicted.
+In August 2005, a joint team of scientists from Stanford University and the USGS completed drilling a 2.4-mile-deep hole in the San Andreas fault in California to establish the first continuous monitoring probe from inside an active earthquake zone.
+The study is designed to determine if and how earthquakes can be predicted.